DaniCery/model_to_cloud_w_fastapi/README.md

+# Overview
+In this project, I develop a classification model on publicly available Census Bureau data.
+Create unit tests to monitor the model performance on various data slices.
+Deploy your model using the FastAPI package and create API tests.
+The slice validation and the API tests will be incorporated into a CI/CD framework using GitHub Actions.

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up